 Morning: Free Museums

 Spend your morning at the National Gallery off Trafalgar Square, where you'll see paintings by world-famous artists, including Leonardo da Vinci, Rembrandt, Picasso, Michelangelo, Monet and Van Gogh.
-You can even join a free, 60-minute guided tour of the collection every day at 11.30am and 2.30pm.
+You can even join a free, 60-minute guided tour of the collection every day at 11.30am and 2.30pm, with additional tours at 4pm on Saturdays and Sundays.

 Already experienced the delights of the National Gallery?
-Try the small but perfectly formed Wallace Collection instead.
+Try the small but perfectly formed (and free) Wallace Collection instead.
 Housed in a grand residence near Marble Arch, the Wallace Collection includes portraits, porcelain and pikestaffs – there's a large room devoted to armour and weaponry.
-Entry is free.
+The British Museum is also a must-see for first-time visitors.
+Its remarkable collection includes the Rosetta Stone, Parthenon sculptures, and some very well-preserved Egyptian mummies.

 Lunch: Cheap Eats In Carnaby